sumit19511/digital-forensics-portfolio/credentials/README.md

 # Professional Credentials & Training

+> These certifications support the hands-on forensic casework documented in this repository.

 This section documents formal training, certifications, and workshops completed as part of my learning journey in Digital Forensics, DFIR, and Cybercrime Investigation.

-These credentials complement the hands-on casework and forensic exercises documented elsewhere in this repository.

 ---